pvcraven/networking-class/source/labs/networking_layer/networking_layer.rst

 To turn this part in, write up what you found using the tool.
 Include:

-* Output of at two nmap scans on individual machines.
+* Output of two nmap scans on individual machines.
 Do a quick one or two sentence explanation of what each scan shows.
 * One more scan of a machine that uses some different command line options.
   Look at what is available for command line options, and try a few out.
 I just